-I have shown here a selection of eleven street photographs from India and outside.
+I have shown here a selection of eleven street photos from India and outside.
 These are candid images.
 None of them is posed or manipulated.
 The cameras that I used include SLR, mobile phone and point & shoot.
 The locations cover city areas, crowded street, mountain road, bamboo forest and a medieval town.

-1. Street in Rome
+1. Street Photo of Rome

 This street is somewhere in the city centre of Rome.
 It is a narrow cobblestone street and lined with impressive buildings.
 The Romans were masters in creating classical architecture.
-The street was empty bar for 2 or 3 Italian gentlemen.
+The street was empty but for 2 or 3 Italian gentlemen.
 The shot was not pre-planned.

-2. Jalebi Point in Sikkim
+2. Jalebi Point: Street Photo in Sikkim

 We were travelling on the road from Gangtok to Zero Point in Sikkim.
 We came across an army camp at an altitude of 13,700 feet.
 An interesting road sign declared that it was Jalebi Point.
-We had chai and hot snacks at the small army canteen by the roadside.
+We had chai and hot jalebis at the small army canteen by the roadside.

 3. Road to Thhirunelli